-Reduce embodied carbon in construction by increasing the use of low embodied carbon building materials and applying circularity principles.
+Recommendation 5 Reduce embodied carbon in construction by increasing the use of low embodied carbon building materials and applying circularity principles.
 19 The UK's first Net Zero Carbon Buildings Standard is being led by industry organisations Better Buildings Partnership, BRE, the Carbon Trust, Chartered Institution of Building Services Engineers (CIBSE), IStructE, Low Energy Transformation Initiative (LETI), Royal Institute of British Architects (RIBA), Royal Institution of Chartered Surveyors (RICS), and UK Green Building Council (UKGBC).
-This is currently in development.

-17 The Greenhouse Gas (GHG) Protocol Corporate Standard classifies a company's GHG emissions into three 'scopes.
-Scope 3 emissions are all indirect emissions that occur in the value chain of the reporting company, including both upstream and downstream emissions.
-These are not the result of activities from assets owned or controlled by an organisation (i.e., Scope 1 and 2 emissions), but by activities undertaken by an organisation's supply chain.
+This is currently in development. reporting company, including both upstream and downstream emissions.
+These are not the result of activities from assets owned or controlled by an organisation (i.e., Scope 1 and 2 emissions),

 - London government should explore options on how to incentivise the use of low carbon materials, such as low carbon steel, concrete and timber, across all sectors, to help drive and track demand.
-Options to explore could be an expedited planning process or reducing the carbon offset contribution requirements for projects that demonstrate an agreed exemplar use of low carbon materials. - London's boroughs should consider ways to engage with local/cross-boundary circularity initiatives20 to encourage the local re-use of commonly used construction materials, with a view to grow this participation over time to maximise the retained material values. - Businesses should minimise embodied carbon emissions by setting specific targets to achieve this, seeking leaner design options, increasing the use of low carbon construction materials and prioritising the reuse and recycling of building components as part of the construction process.
+Options to explore could be an expedited planning process or reducing the carbon offset contribution requirements for projects that demonstrate an agreed exemplar use of low carbon materials. - London's boroughs should consider ways to engage with local/cross-boundary circularity initiatives to encourage the local re-use of commonly used construction materials, with a view to grow this participation over time to maximise the retained material values. - Businesses should minimise embodied carbon emissions by setting specific targets to achieve this, seeking leaner design options, increasing the use of low carbon construction materials and prioritising the reuse and recycling of building components as part of the construction process.
 Recommendation 6 Decarbonise existing buildings with a clear strategy and programme.

-- Businesses and London government should develop a clear pathway for decarbonising their existing property assets and actively track progress. - As a starting point, existing buildings should comply with the MEES and have clear milestones for their - 20 Examples include the Excess Materials Exchange.

-decarbonisation.
-One of the milestones should be transitioning to actual monitored energy consumption reduction rather than Energy Performance Certificate (EPC) band jumps.

-- London government should enable the area-wide aggregation of energy demand between multiple businesses to help them transition to 100% renewable green PPAs purchasing energy from accredited renewable providers. - London boroughs should establish Local Area Energy Plans21 (LAEPs) to help them identify the most effective routes for their local areas and buildings to decarbonise.
+- Businesses and London government should develop a clear pathway for decarbonising their existing property assets and actively track progress. - As a starting point, existing buildings should comply with the MEES and have clear milestones for their - decarbonisation.
+One of the milestones should be transitioning to actual monitored energy consumption reduction rather than Energy Performance Certificate (EPC) band jumps. - London government should enable the area-wide aggregation of energy demand between multiple businesses to help them transition to 100% renewable green PPAs purchasing energy from accredited renewable providers. - London boroughs should establish Local Area Energy Plans (LAEPs) to help them identify the most effective routes for their local areas and buildings to decarbonise.
+Transport Recommendation 7 Policy and investment decisions must prioritise the use of low carbon modes of transport.